 The project reached a major milestone in 2001 when 03(97), a male osprey translocated to Rutland Water in 1997, raised a single chick with an unringed female at a nest on private land, close to the reservoir.
-Remarkably 03 has continued to breed every year since and has now raised a total of 32 chicks with three different females at the nest we now refer to as Site B.
+Remarkably, since then 03 continued to breed every year up to 2014, and raised a total of 32 chicks with three different females during that time.

-A total of 117 young ospreys have now fledged from nests in the Rutland Water area since then!
+Sadly, 03 is no longer breeding at Rutland Water after he failed to return in 2016 at the grand age of 18.
+However, his legacy lives on as several of his offspring are now breeding in the area.
+A total of 117 young ospreys have fledged from nests in the Rutland Water area since the first chick in 2001.
 We now have a self-sustaining population; twelve Rutland-born ospreys are currently breeding, and Scottish females are helping to swell the population too.
-The table shows how the population has developed since 2001.
+The table shows how the population has developed.

 |Year||Number of breeding pairs||Fledged young|